In 2016 we wrote the ebook “Local SEO Checklist: 48 Steps to Ignite Your Online Presence”.

 - Local link building and outreach

 The convenient thing about hiring a local SEO company is that you will only incur the monthly fee for their services.
 Some companies may charge for add on services or link building budgets, but most will just charge you a monthly fee.
+Link building budgets can be a viable tactic for reputable SEO agencies.
+This will depend greatly on your goals, campaign restrictions and budget.

 You can expect to see results from hiring a local SEO company, and they should be transparent in discussing those results with you.
 Success in local SEO can be measured by: